What looks like a desert, but is really full of water?

 The Conservancy brought together a broad range of public and private stakeholders — many of which had never collaborated before — to navigate complex regulations and broker the landmark agreement.

-All these efforts culminated on April 16, 2008, when Mayor Rojas and dozens of other community and business leaders gathered to launch the new water fund.
+All these efforts culminated on April 16, 2008, when former Mayor Samuel Moreno Rojas and dozens of other community and business leaders gathered to launch the new water fund.